zbjornson/node-bswap/README.md

 The fastest function to swap bytes (a.k.a. reverse the byte ordering, change endianness) of TypedArrays in-place for Node.js and browsers.
 Uses SIMD when available.
-Works with all of the TypedArray types.
+Works with all of the TypedArray types, including BigUint64Array and BigInt64Array.
 Also works on Buffers if you construct a TypedArray view on the underlying ArrayBuffer (see below).

 Install:
 ```